 State of Oregon Law Library > Web site

-The library provides access to the largest collection of legal information resources in state government, including the primary law of all U.S. jurisdictions, historical and current, secondary material in virtually all areas of law, and many legal periodicals.
+The library provides access to the largest collection of legal information resources in state government, including the primary law of all U.S. jurisdictions and secondary material in virtually all areas of law.

-The library operates under the administrative authority of the State Court Administrator.
+The library operates under the administrative authority of the office of the state court administrator.